 The surface brightess reported below is an indication of the brightness per unit of angular area of NGC 386.

 Apparent size of NGC 386The following table reports NGC 386 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 386 is a visual representation of it.

 The image below is a photograph of NGC 386 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 386 - Elliptical Galaxy is classified as Elliptical (E) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 386 - Elliptical Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 386 - Elliptical Galaxy in Pisces is classified as Elliptical (E) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 386 - Elliptical Galaxy in Pisces in the Hubble de Vaucouleurs sequence.